hyprwm/Hyprland/docs/hyprctl.1.rst

     ``dispatch``

-        Call a keybinding dispatcher with an argument.
+        Call a dispatcher with an argument.

         An argument must be present.
         For dispatchers without parameters it can be anything.